aesuli/steam-crawler/README.md

 This set of scripts crawls STEAM website to download game reviews.

+Also,games can we developed by pyhton as well so python is a simple, easy to learn syntax emphasizes readability and therefore reduces the cost of program maintenance.
+Python supports modules and packages, which encourages program modularity and code reuse.

 These scripts are aimed at students that want to experiment with text mining on review data.

 The script have an order of execution.